Hatfield Child Support Lawyers

 - Paternity questions, remembering that child support obligations extend to parents who have never married.

-Contact Our Experienced Family Lawyers to Discuss Your Hatfield Child Support Questions Today
+Contact Our Experienced Child Support Attorneys in Hatfield to Discuss Your Child Support Questions Today

 Our experienced family lawyers can help you understand your child support obligations if you are a parent in the Hatfield area, and can also help you enforce an existing child support obligation if your child’s parent has not been satisfying his or her legal duties.
-Call today, or send us a confidential email, to set up a free initial consultation to discuss your case.
+Call our Hatfield child support attorneys today, or send us a confidential email, to set up a free initial consultation to discuss your case.

 Yes.
 Under Pennsylvania law, parents who are subject to existing child support arrangements have a legal duty that requires reporting of increases in income levels.
 We can help locate the evidence necessary to establish that your former spouse’s income has increased (if he or she is attempting to conceal the increase) and petition for modification of your existing child support arrangement.
 This modification may also include retroactive modification, so you may receive payments reflecting the increase in your former spouse’s child support obligations retroactive to the date when his or her income actually increased.